Curtis LeMay: Rank history

-According to letters in LeMay's service record, while he was in command of SAC during the 1950s several petitions were made by Air Force service members to have LeMay promoted to the rank of General of the Air Force (five stars).
+According to letters in LeMay's service record, while he was in command of SAC during the 1950s several petitions were made by United States Air Force service members to have LeMay promoted to the rank of General of the Air Force (five stars).
 The Air Force leadership, however, felt that such a promotion would lessen the prestige of this rank, which was seen as a wartime rank to be held only in times of extreme national emergency.

 Per the chief of the Air Force General Officers Branch, in a letter dated February 28, 1962:

 It is clear that a grateful nation, recognizing the tremendous contributions of the key military and naval leaders in World War II, created these supreme grades as an attempt to accord to these leaders the prestige, the clear-cut leadership, and the emolument of office befitting their service to their country in war.
 It is the conviction of the Department of the Air Force that this recognition was and is appropriate.
 Moreover, appointments to this grade during periods other than war would carry the unavoidable connotation of downgrading of those officers so honored in World War II.

 Thus, no serious effort was ever made to promote LeMay to the rank of General of the Air Force, and the matter was eventually dropped after his retirement from active service in 1965.